Admission to Graduate Study

 - Admission as a non-degree graduate student for professional growth purposes requires that the student furnish proof of a baccalaureate degree from an institution accredited by a regional accrediting association.
 The student will be classified as a “non-degree” graduate student.
 A non-degree seeking student, who later wishes to enter a degree program, must undergo the full application and admission review process.
 No more than nine graduate hours earned as a non-degree student may be applied or transferred into a regular degree program.
 Graduate students enrolled in graduate certificate programs or in programs planned for certification only, may apply additional credits toward the degree if approved by the program advisor.
 Courses applied to the degree may not be older than eight years.
 Non-degree seeking students are not eligible for Financial Assistance.

 Admission to the Ed.S. program requires completion of an Application for Admission to Graduate School.
-Students must also submit official copies of undergraduate and graduate transcript(s) showing evidence of a completed master’s degree from a regionally-accredited institution of higher education.
+Students must also submit official copies of undergraduate (from the institution in which the baccalaureate degree was completed) and graduate transcript(s) showing evidence of a completed master’s degree from a regionally-accredited institution of higher education.
 A valid teaching certificate must also be filed.
 For regular admission, the minimum grade point average must be 3.25.
 Conditional admission is allowed if the student’s cumulative graduate GPA is between 3.00 and 3.24.
 The student must achieve a 3.25 GPA in his or her first eight or more semester hours of graduate study or be subject to suspension for one year.
 Re-admission is possible after one year by petition to be approved by the Ed.S. faculty, the dean of the College of Education and Human Services, and the Dean of the Graduate School.
 See the School of Education section of this catalog in regard to letters of recommendation, screening procedures and other requirements.

 See specific program requirements in this catalog.